sei-international/AMES.jl/docs/src/config.md

 # For pot_output and max_utilization, include only those sectors where values are constrained -- the others will be unconstrained
 # For real_price:
 #   * Include only those products where values are specified -- for others the real price will be held constant
-#   * Prices for non-tradeables will be ignored; they are calculated internally by Macro
+#   * Prices for non-tradeables will be ignored; they are calculated internally by AMES
 exog-files:
     # investment: exog_invest.csv # Time series of exogenous investment demand, additional to that simulated by the model
     # pot_output: exog_pot_output.csv # Potential output (any units -- it is applied as an index): sectors label columns; years label rows